 The first step in managing stress is to identify your stressors and then to think about how you feel when you experience them.
 It can be helpful to consider how you might think or feel differently about them such that you are able to re-categorize the stressors as neutral or non-threatening.

-A safe and effective therapy for changing your thoughts and emotions about stressors (including tinnitus) is Cognitive Behavioral Therapy (CBT).
-The components of CBT include:
+A safe and effective method for changing your thoughts and emotions about stressors (including tinnitus) is Cognitive Behavioral Therapy (CBT).
+The components of CBT techniques include:

 - Becoming aware of your thoughts and emotions.

 - Challenging your thoughts and emotions.

 - Reframing negative thoughts and emotions as neutral or non-threatening.

 There are several questions you can ask yourself to evaluate your thoughts and emotions: